 When you are wealthy, there is an amazing opportunity available to you to choose to be a generous person.
 It takes a lot of money to do certain things in our world.
 Just imagine the lives you could change.
 At this stage financially, the impacts can be profound.

 At all of these stages, the question is often how much you should literally give.
-I cannot answer that question for you specifically given your circumstances.
-I can say that the level of giving you choose should be to a point that causes you to assess whether it is sane.
-Giving should not put you in a position where you cannot provide for your household or pay your bills.
-However, if you can pay your bills then let’s assess together.
-Simply stated, if you aren’t giving then please begin to give.
-For me, giving 10% of my gross income was a good start.
-The cheerful giver knows that giving is not comfortable so will give to a point they feel a difference in their world, no matter the dollar amount or percentage.
-I believe it is best to set either a percentage or dollar goal for giving for each year and also your lifetime.
+I cannot answer that question for you.
+Giving should not put you in a position where you cannot provide for your household or not pay your bills.
+However, if you can pay your bills then respond by stepping into a mindset of generosity by beginning to give.
+If you aren’t giving then please take a leap and start.
+The cheerful giver does not give out of a sense of obligation but instead in response to what they have already been given.
+A generous person also often knows that giving is not always comfortable so will give to a point they feel a difference in their world.
+A generous person knows their gifts will make an impact and they are happy knowing that fact.